kschlichter/Home-Assistant-Inovelli-Effects-and-Colors/README.md

 ## Features

   This blueprint and script can set and clear effects as well as configure the LED or LED strip on Inovelli dimmers, switches, and fan / light combo dimmers from the "Black", "Red 500", "Red 800", and "Blue" series.
-Devices of different types can be called simultaneously. **It will accept entities, the device ID, groups, floors,** `floor: 'all'`, **areas, or** `area: 'all'` **and find all Inovelli devices in the house.** This blueprint and script can set everything at once—even if the devices are different series, different sources (e.g. 2 areas, and 3 entities), and different integrations (Z-Wave JS and Zigbee2MQTT, or ZWave JS and ZHA) all at once.
+Devices of different types can be called simultaneously. **It will accept entities, the device ID, groups, labels, floors,** `floor: 'all'`, **areas, or** `area: 'all'` **and find all Inovelli devices in the house.** This blueprint and script can set everything at once—even if the devices are different series, different sources (e.g. 2 areas, and 3 entities), and different integrations (Z-Wave JS and Zigbee2MQTT, or ZWave JS and ZHA) all at once.

   The  LED indicator can be set alongside an effect in a single call so that an indicator color change doesn't clear the effect (this does restart the duration timer in some versions of Inovelli's firmware, however).
 For example, setting "chase" for 1 second with a red indicator LED is a nice notification that something changed without being overly obnoxious and distracting (like setting "fast blink" with an infinite duration).
 The effect wears off after one second, but the indicator stays red afterwards.

-  Effects that have been set to "forever" can be cleared by just passing the entity, device, group, area, or floor.
+  Effects that have been set to "forever" can be cleared by just passing the entity, device, group, label, area, or floor.
 There's no need to remember the effect, color, and brightness parameter or set them to 0 in a template.
 It's easier to remember when you get to my age, and less to type.
-Also, it's a fairly safe way to "fail" if we don't have all the right parameters since (most of the time) clearing the effect will have no visible result on the physical device.
+Also, it's a fairly safe way to "fail" if we don't have all the right parameters, since (most of the time) clearing the effect will have no visible result on the physical device.

 ## Blueprint

-  The blueprint can be imported, saved as a script, and used in the same way as the script below.
-Alternatively, use the UI to set static parameters and simply call it with a single line, like: `service: script.inovelli_led_night_leds`
+  After importing the blueprint, use the UI to set static parameters and simply call it in automations with a single line, like: `service: script.inovelli_led_night_leds`.

 <a href="https://my.home-assistant.io/redirect/blueprint_import/?blueprint_url=https%3A%2F%2Fgithub.com%2Fkschlichter%2FHome-Assistant-Inovelli-Effects-and-Colors%2Fblob%2Fmaster%2Fblueprints%2Fscript%2Fkschlichter%2Finovelli_led_blueprint.yaml" target="_blank" rel="noreferrer noopener"><img src="https://my.home-assistant.io/badges/blueprint_import.svg" alt="Open your Home Assistant instance and show the blueprint import dialog with a specific blueprint pre-filled." /></a>

 ## Installation Instructions

 The easiest way to install is via blueprint.
-If you'd rather use the script, I recommend adding a directory called `scripts` and [including it in your configuration.yaml file](https://www.home-assistant.io/docs/configuration/splitting_configuration/).
+If you'd rather use the script, which can accept templeted inputs, I recommend adding a directory called `scripts` and [including it in your configuration.yaml file](https://www.home-assistant.io/docs/configuration/splitting_configuration/).
 ```
 script: !include scripts.yaml
 script folder: !include_dir_named scripts
 ```
-As a quick start you can follow these steps but you'll have to copy / paste updates manually.
+As a quick start you can follow these steps:

 * In Home Assistant:
   * Click on “Settings” in the left-hand navigation pane.